5 Ways to Ensure your 510k Submission Testing Goes off Without a Hitch

 Test protocols are critical for 510(k) submissions.
-Often, clients believe that since they are testing to a known ASTM standard, that a protocol isn’t necessary.
-In other cases, clients assume that the test lab includes test protocols that are sufficient.
+Often, clients believe that since they are testing to a known ASTM standard, a protocol isn’t necessary.
+In other cases, clients assume that the test lab includes sufficient test protocols.
 Neither of these cases is true.

-Protocols typically include much more information than the test methodology, such as rationale and justification of the worst case sizes, as well as information regarding indications, uses, drawings, deviations, etc. Thorough protocols can be used and “dropped” into the 510(k) submissions, and give a great structure for explanation of the rationale.
+Protocols typically include much more information than the test methodology, such as rationale and justification of the worst-case sizes, as well as information regarding indications, uses, drawings, deviations, etc. Thorough protocols can be used and “dropped” into the 510(k) submissions, and give a great structure for an explanation of the rationale.
 Due to the length of time required to draft protocols, it’s critical to begin this process early.
-Be sure to explain any and all deviations in your protocol, along with other required documentation that your FDA consultant can assist you with (see #1).
+Be sure to explain any deviations in your protocol, along with other required documentation that your FDA consultant can assist you with (see #1).

 5. Be Generous with your Timeline